 - Step 3: PAN number will be sent to the applicant at the address being provided in the application.

-PAN number enables the authority to extract the information of the PAN number holder and match the transactions like investments, borrowing, and various other business-related transactions.
+PAN number enables the authority to extract the PAN number holder’s information and match the transactions like investments, borrowing, and various other business-related transactions.

-This has been a guide to the Full form of PAN i.e (Permanent Account Number) and definition.
-Here we discuss the format of PAN and also learn how to apply for PAN card along with its eligibility criteria, the document required to do so.
+This has been a guide to the Full form of PAN, i.e. (Permanent Account Number) and definition.
+Here we discuss the format of PAN and also learn how to apply for a PAN card along with its eligibility criteria, the document required to do so.
 You may refer to the following articles to learn more about finance –